Over the years with pi (π)

 • Pi is the bridge between the finite and the infinite.

-• The sphere is the first manifestation of spacetime defined by primordial spheres.
-The Planck Length and Planck Time are approximations of the smallest units of both.
+• The sphere is the first manifestation of spacetime.
+Calculated to be 18.5 tredecillion spheres per second, these primordial spheres are defined by Planck Length and Planck Time (or their equivalents).
+These are logically the smallest physical units to define space-time.

 This page was started in 2012.